LudovicFoltete/NDN/experiments/README.md

 Cluster configuration

- - 17 Virtual Machine with 2Go RAM, 20Go storage and 1 CPU (2GHz)
+ - 17 Virtual Machine with 2Go RAM, 20Go storage and 1 CPU (2GHz).
  - 16 nodes of storage (receive replication) and 1 client (initiates replication).
- - One virtual switch connects all the VM
+ - One virtual switch connects all the VM.

 This experiments assumes :